mviereck/microscopy-tools/README.md

  - gphoto2

 ## ardustack
 GUI for foto stacking with a stepper motor controlled by an arduino and a camera connected on USB.
 Successor of `arduterm`.
-Alpha stage.
+Beta stage, under heavy development.

 Dependencies:
  - ffmpeg